-This chart depicts principal U.S. lines of advance during the Battle of Okinawa.
+This chart depicts U.S. amphibious landings and principal lines of advance during the Battle of Okinawa.

 It turns out that the Medal of Honor wasn’t Doss’ first decoration for valor.
 In 1944, while serving on Guam and in the Philippines, Doss earned two Bronze Star Medals for exceptional courage in aiding wounded soldiers under fire.
 The actions for which Doss received those medals no doubt elevated his status with his fellow soldiers.
 Contrary to the movie, by the time his unit arrived on Okinawa, Doss was probably held in very high esteem.